Last Updated: March 6, 2025

 vpn solutions for small business

-First, a user is authenticated with the ZTNA service.
-Then, the ZTNA service gives users access to a particular application via an encrypted tunnel.
-The user cannot access applications they don’t have permission for.
+First, a user is authenticated through the ZTNA service.
+Then, the ZTNA service provides access to a particular application via an encrypted tunnel.
+The user cannot access applications for which they don’t have permission.

-Suppose the user’s credentials are compromised.
-In the case of a VPN, hackers would get access to the company’s resources.
-With ZTNA, they can only access resources available to the specific user.
-A local data breach like this is easier to mitigate.
+If a user’s credentials are compromised, a hacker with VPN access could infiltrate the company’s entire network.
+However, with ZTNA, they can only access resources assigned to the specific user.
+This localized breach is easier to contain and mitigate.

-With ZTNA, companies can choose methods to verify users.
-A VPN uses an IP-based verification policy, but ZTNA can implement device-specific policies or MFA.
-Furthermore, control policy can differ for each employee.
-This way, enterprises can ensure remote employees only use company-approved devices to log in to the network.
+With ZTNA, companies can choose different methods to verify users.
+While VPN rely on IP-based verification, ZTNA can enforce device-specific policies or multi-factor authentication (MFA).
+Additionally, control policies can vary for each employee, ensuring that remote workers log in using company-approved devices.

-ZTNA 2.0 is a more sophisticated solution that continuously assesses trust based on user behavior and device posture (security-related device data).
+ZTNA 2.0 offers a more advanced approach by continuously assessing trust based on user behavior and device posture (security-related device data).
 The system detects any suspicious activity and revokes access in real time.
-Plus, ZTNA 2.0 performs an ongoing inspection of all traffic, even for verified connections.
+Plus, ZTNA 2.0 performs continuous traffic inspection, even for verified connections, enhancing security.

 But ZTNA has downsides.
 Integrating a ZTNA solution into existing infrastructure can be complex and time-consuming.
-ZTNA solutions are resource-intensive, as they need extra infrastructure and processing power to enforce policies and monitor access.
+It also requires significant resources; extra infrastructure and processing power are needed to enforce policies and monitor access.

 ZTNA can also be challenging to monitor and manage.
 This architecture may not provide the same level of network visibility as traditional security solutions.